 the American Society of Criminology, a member of the Scientific Committee of the

-International Society of Criminology, and a Senior Fellow of the Open Society Institute.
+International Society of Criminology, and he was a Senior Fellow of the Open Society

-From 1999-2004 he chaired the National Research Council’s Committee on Research on
+Institute.
+From 1999-2004 he chaired the National Research Council’s Committee on

-Police Policies and Practices, and was a member of the NRC’s Committee on Law and
+Research on Police Policies and Practices, and was a member of the NRC’s Committee on

-Justice.
-In January 2007, a journal of the American Political Science Association ranked
+Law and Justice.
+In January 2007, a journal of the American Political Science Association

 citations, and across all political scientists he ranked as the 16th most cited member of